Canon 1200D vs M6

 It is notable that the M6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1200D does not offer wifi capability.
+In contrast, the 1200D does not provide wifi capability.

 Both the 1200D and the M6 have been discontinued, but can regularly be found used on eBay.
 The 1200D was replaced by the Canon 1300D, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 1200D better than the Canon M6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.